ricauduro/modeling_etl_display/README.md

   .save()
 )
 ```
-sql_user, sql_secret, jdbcDriver and other params were added to cluster session, and we´re accessing those values with this code, so we can protect sensitive data
+sql_user, sql_secret, jdbcDriver and other params were added at cluster session, and we´re accessing those values with this code, so we can protect sensitive data

 ```python
 sql_user = spark.conf.get("spark.sql_user")